The Potential of Multilayered Hierarchical Nonterrestrial Networks for 6G: A Comparative Analysis Among Networking Architectures: Introduction

 \section{Introduction}

-With \gls{5g} wireless networks ready for commercial roll-out, \gls{6g} research~\cite{giordani2020toward} is currently concentrating on the development of \glspl{ntn} in which \glspl{uav}, \glspl{hap}, and satellites expand traditional bi-dimensional network designs to operate in the three-dimensional space~\cite{giordani2020satellite}.
-In particular, air/spaceborne stations can assist terrestrial infrastructures in promoting flexible global connectivity in crowded areas, cost-effective network coverage in public safety situations, and last-mile service delivery and backhaul in remote/rural/hard-to-access zones~\cite{yaacoub2020key}.
+With \gls{5g} wireless networks ready for commercial roll-out, \gls{6g} research~\cite{giordani2020toward} is currently concentrating on the development of \glspl{ntn} in which \glspl{lap}, \glspl{hap}, and satellites expand traditional bi-dimensional network designs to operate in the three-dimensional space~\cite{giordani2019non}.
+In particular, air/spaceborne stations can assist terrestrial infrastructures in promoting flexible global connectivity in crowded areas, cost-effective network coverage in public safety situations, and last-mile service delivery and backhaul in remote/rural/hard-to-access zones~\cite{chaoub20206g}.
 In this perspective, the \gls{3gpp} has approved the first Rel-17 specifications to support NTNs in 5G NR systems, and study items are encouraged for Rel-18 and Rel-19, thus acknowledging long-term research towards~6G~\cite{38821}.

-Until the advent of~\gls{5g}, non-terrestrial communication has been mainly relegated to support services like television broadcasting, meteorology, and navigation, which are generally provided by standalone satellite constellations operating on \glspl{leo} or \glspl{geo}.
-On one side, satellites offer a number of advantages to on-the-ground users, including extremely large coverage regions and favorable \gls{los} connectivity.
+Until the advent of~\gls{5g}, \glspl{ntn} have been mainly relegated to support services like television broadcasting, meteorology, and navigation, which are generally provided by standalone satellite constellations operating on \glspl{leo} or \glspl{geo}.
+On one side, satellites offer a number of advantages to ground users, including extremely large coverage regions and favorable line-of-sight connectivity.
 On the other side, satellite deployments typically suffer from severe path loss, huge communication delays, and expensive installation costs~\cite{cianca2005integrated}.
-These weaknesses can be efficiently downplayed by complementing satellite systems with \glspl{hap}' and \glspl{uav}' participation.
-Given their versatility and low cost, these elements achieve lower latency thanks to the shorter distances involved, and can operate with spot beams delivering more capacity to ground users, more diversity options, or a combination of the two.
-However, not only do UAVs incur significant energy consumption for propulsion and hovering, but also the intrinsic mobility of HAPs could impair network performance without proper coordination and countermeasures.
-In this context, interconnecting space, air, and ground networks is emerging as a viable approach to enhance communication, with each network segment compensating for the weakness of the other.
+These weaknesses can be efficiently downplayed by complementing satellite systems with the participation of \glspl{hap} and \glspl{lap}.
+In addition to their versatility and lower cost, these elements achieve lower latency thanks to the shorter distances involved, and can operate with spot beams delivering more capacity to ground users, more diversity options, or a combination of the two.
+However, not only do LAPs, specifically \glspl{uav}, incur significant energy consumption for propulsion and hovering, but also the intrinsic mobility of HAPs could impair network performance without proper coordination and countermeasures.
+In this context, interconnecting space, air, and ground networks is emerging as a viable approach to enhance communication, with each network segment compensating for the weaknesses of the other.